Veetaha/vee-type-safe/README.md

         case Enum.A: { /***/ return; }
         case Enum.B: { /***/ return; }
         default: {
-            assertNever(en); // compile Error, en is of type Enum.C
+            Vts.assertNever(en); // compile Error, en is of type Enum.C
         }
     }
 }
 //-------------
 const num = 23;
 if (typeof num !== 'number'){
-    assertNever(num); // no error, this code is unreachable
+    Vts.assertNever(num); // no error, this code is unreachable
     // num is of type never here
 }
 ~~~